moraneus/MonAmI/experiments/README.md

     2. chmod +x `run-monami_cs`
     3. Make sure that `python3` in the `run-monami_cs` script points to the Python >= 3.7 version.
     4. `./run-monami_cs`
-6. Result file will create in the same directory (`experiments\monami`) in a file called `result-monami_cs`.
+6. Results are written to the file `result-monami_cs`.

 ## Running nfer Scala version experiments
-1. To run nfer scala experiment, install [Scala 2.13.5 version](https://www.scala-lang.org/download/2.13.5.html) at first.
+1. To run nfer scala experiment, install latest version of [Scala 2](https://www.scala-lang.org/download/scala2.html) first. nfer Scala is implemented in Scala 2.13.5.
 2. After installing Scala, you can run nfer Scala version experiment.
 3. Relevant files:
     1. `spec*.nfer` are the specifications file.